The Birth Order Bias

 But siblings, for the moment, don’t want to accept their support.
 When only children say this script out loud to siblings in general, it sounds condescending to them — they’re used to being saints and still outnumber only children.
 The only’s new script causes siblings to double down on their “saint” traits, and still regard the only as a sinner.

 Because of this, only children start to whisper this new script to themselves, not offering it to either sibling in particular.
-It’s as if the only child is walking in two directions; one where they’re supporting siblings while slowing down as a sinner, another where they’re “flashing green” to themselves whispering this new script in response to siblings who they sense are vulnerable, and growing more powerful as they do so.
+It’s as if the only is walking in two directions; one where they’re supporting siblings while slowing down as a sinner, another where they’re “flashing green” to themselves, but looking condescending to siblings, whispering this new script in response to siblings who they sense are vulnerable.
 This will play a role in what happens later.

 One thing has become clear to siblings, though, and that is they are now both vulnerable to each other.
 Neither’s script, when stated directly to the other, is helping the other move forward.
 Still saints, they collectively have power over the only.
-But the oldest is starting to rely on the only in a more vulnerable way. (“I was the older sibling, so I had to watch my younger sibling get away with murder” *Only nods their head.*)
+And, while the oldest is still implied saint, they are starting to rely on the only in a more vulnerable way. (“I was the older sibling, so I had to watch my younger sibling get away with murder” *Only nods their head.*)

 For both oldest and only, they can sense their role in the old system is done.
 The oldest cannot receive the same support from youngest and only they always have.
 The only cannot give the same support to either siblings or the oldest.
 The only is turning into more of a winner, but cannot say it out loud to siblings.
 So far, the oldest is remaining a saint in all parties’ minds, but without the official support.
 That won’t last for long.